Acquire BPO: Expansion

+Acquire BPO launched a new US headquarters at 3660 Regent Boulevard, Irving, Texas in December 2023.

-In January 2025, the company rebranded from Acquire BPO to Acquire Intelligence, reflecting its expanded focus on AI consulting and intelligent operations.
-The rebrand reflects the company’s expanded focus on combining business process outsourcing with AI consulting, automation strategies, and intelligent operations to help clients improve performance and scalability.
+In 2025, the company rebranded from Acquire BPO to Acquire Intelligence.

 Products and services

 From offering contact centre and back office services, including data entry, HR administration, payment processing, accounting and bookkeeping, Acquire has expanded to establish an Automation and Intelligence line of business, Acquire.AI, specializing in Robotic Process Automation (RPA), chatbots, voice biometrics and speech analytics.